codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/example-compositions/spring-boot-kafka-zookeeper.md

 For monitoring purposes, you may wish to configure JMX.
 Additional to the standard JMX parameters, problems could arise from the underlying RMI protocol used to connect

-* java.rmi.server.hostname - interface to bind listening port
+* java.rmi.server.hostname - interface to bind listening port.
-* com.sun.management.jmxremote.rmi.port - The port to service RMI requests
+* com.sun.management.jmxremote.rmi.port - The port to service RMI requests.

 For example, to connect to a kafka running locally (assumes exposing port 1099)